btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-Deployment.md

 ### Can I deploy BTCPay on my existing VPS?

 Yes.
-BTCPay is not limited to the documented deployment methods.
+BTCPay Server is not limited to the documented deployment methods.
 You can use whichever hosting solution you prefer, that fits the minimal requirements.

 ### Are there free hosts where I can test?

-On a self-hosted BTCPay, an unlimited amount of users and stores can be attached.
+On a self-hosted BTCPay Server, an unlimited amount of users and stores can be attached.
 Some community users have open registration on their servers for others to use their BTCPay Server mainly for testing and learning.
 Most of them are community-driven and free.
 See the [third-party hosts documentation](../ThirdPartyHosting.md) for more information.

 ### After initial deployment, I can't register and I don't have a login yet?

 When you deploy your BTCPay Server, you should first register a user (during server synchronization).
 This user is automatically the server admin.
-If your BTCPay only shows Login in the header menu, and you are unable to register the first user after initial deployment, someone else has registered on your server as the admin.
-Although this is unlikely to occur (the user would need to know and watch your BTCPay domain name), they had access to your ssh private keys, thus you should redeploy a new server for security reasons.
+If your BTCPay Server only shows Login in the header menu, and you are unable to register the first user after initial deployment, someone else has registered on your server as the admin.
+Although this is unlikely to occur (the user would need to know and watch your BTCPay Server domain name), they had access to your ssh private keys, thus you should redeploy a new server for security reasons.

 ### How do I activate Tor on my BTCPay Server?